haarcuba/closer/README.md

 `closer` works with Python 3 just fine, but there is a caveat.
 Assuming that the local host has the Python 3 `closer` installed:

 * if the remote host has a Python 3 based closer - no problem
-* if the remote hsot has a Python 2 based closer, you must set the closer command like so:
+* if the remote host has a Python 2 based closer, you must set the closer command like so:

 ```python